DecLearn/declearn/examples/mnist/readme.md

    Note that in real-life applications, one would most likely use certificates certificates signed by a trusted certificate authority instead.

-   Alternatively, `declearn.test_utils.generate_ssl_certificates` may be used to generate a self-signed CA and a signed certificate for a given domain name or IP address.
+   Alternatively, `declearn.utils.examples.generate_ssl_certificates` may be used to generate a self-signed CA and a signed certificate for a given domain name or IP address.
    To achieve this easily with the provided example script, update `generate_ssl.py` so that it calls the `generate_ssl_certificates` function with custom arguments, more precisely :